Craig Cummings

 Research

-• Author of essay on Karel Husa's Poème, published in Karel Husa: A Composer's Life in Essays and Documents
+• Essay on Karel Husa's Poème, published in Karel Husa: A Composer's Life in Essays and Documents

 • Other articles and reviews published in Indiana Theory Review, Journal of Music Theory Pedagogy, ex tempore, and Music Perception